osobabas/biostats_project/README.md

 ## Statistical hypotheses:
 The null hypothesis is that the genotype difference in oxytocin receptors(OXTR) and personality(factor1 & factor2) has no effect on the dog’s success in drug detection training.
 The alternative hypothesis is that genotype in oxytocin receptors and personality have an effect on a dog’s success in drug detection.
 The underlying biological hypothesis is that the polymorphism of oxytocin receptors can make a dog more successful during training.
 Appropriate statistical tests to test the null would be logistic regression.

+## Statistical approach:

+I conducted a logistic regression along with an ANOVA chi2test.
+We assume that the data is unbiased and independent.
+We assume that the variance is independent of predictors and that error is normally distributed.
+GLMS are used instead of a linear model when the data breaks assumptions like binomial and count data.
+This dataset does meet logistic regression assumptions of data being independent and unbiased.
+It also meets that the error was normally distributed.
+I conducted a logistic regression by putting all the explanatory variables and the response variable(qualification) into one model.
+Another major aspect of the dataset was personality and I used a Principal Component Analysis (PCA).
+I conducted a PCA to get a better image of how personality affects the qualification of the dog.
+The PCA allowed me to get a better understanding of variation amongst the personality items.
+The PCA looked at the 7 personality items and saw how which items affect qualification more.
+The principal component analysis allowed me to get a better understanding of the dataset and how personality affected the trainability of the dogs.
+The researchers originally used a different type of statistical test which does the same thing as a PCA.

+##  Results:
+I conducted a logistic regression with four explanatory variables (sex, factor1, factor2, and genotype) on the dog’s trainability(qualification).
+In order, to find a p-value and deviance, I used the full model and an ANOVA(chi2test).
+Looking at table 1, with the logistic regression only a few of the explanatory variables actually have a significant effect.
+Genotype has a significant effect on a dog's trainability.
+We reject the null hypothesis, so genotype has a significant effect.
+More specifically genotype T/C has the highest effect on a  dog’s qualification during training figure 1 is also able to portray it.
+This maps back to the biological drive as polymorphism does indeed affect the dog’s trainability.
+Factor 1(Training focus) also has a significant effect on the dog’s trainability.
+The parameter estimate of  factor1 was 1.92.
+This is due to the fact that the p-value is less than alpha, which means we reject the null hypothesis.
+So dogs that have higher training focus tend to qualify during training.
+Both sex and factor2 didn’t have enough evidence to reject the null.
+We fail to reject the null for sex with a parameter estimate of 0.54 for the male sex.
+Factor2(tolerance) had a parameter estimate of 0.00437.
+We also fail to reject the null for factor2 since it's much larger than alpha(a= 0.05).